LineageFalcon/ColorGenerator/README.md

 - [ ] eliminate performance issues
 - [ ] change viewModel to work as much as possible with the logic instead with view
 - [ ] change the current view layout (UI) to a more responsive and base on UX one
+- [ ] improve lightness changer function to work more accuratly